schof/schof.github.io/campaign-contributions/index.md

   ![Sheldon Adelson]({{ site.url }}/images/contributors/sheldon-adelson.png)
 </span>

-Casino mogul who feels like the best way to handle the Iranian nuclear problem is to "drop a nuclear bomb in the middle of the Iranian desert."
+Billionaire casino owner who feels like the best way to handle the Iranian nuclear problem is to "drop a nuclear bomb in the middle of the Iranian desert."

 <span class='source'>
   Source: [Jerusalem Post](http://www.jpost.com/Diplomacy-and-Politics/Adelson-US-should-drop-atomic-bomb-on-Iran-329641)